-Our school values are at the heart of our planned curriculum.
-We aim to provide high
+Our school values are at the heart of everything we do.
+We aim to provide high quality

-quality learning opportunities which help foster these values within children.
+learning opportunities which help foster these values within children.

 Our values are:

 Friendship

 Thankfulness

 Норе

 Unity

 Compassion

 Forgiveness

 Justice

 Endurance

 Trust

-At Hoole Church of England Primary School, we aim to help children become
+At Hoole Church of England Primary School, we aim to help children become: